floatzcss/floatz/README.md

 	});
 });
 ```
+See it in action: http://codepen.io/floatz/pen/pyqeJ<br />
-See it in action: http://codepen.io/floatz/pen/pyqeJ
+See it in action: http://codepen.io/floatz/pen/khgBI

 ##Layouting navigation
 Easing the layout of navigational elements is one of the key purposes of **floatz** from the very beginning.
 Thus it provides a comprehensive set of reusable CSS classes for different navigation scenarios.
 The underlying markup is based on simple lists.